More about Harbour Street

 Vera in the US

-Vera has at last made her long-awaited debut in US bookshops: Minotaur Books published Silent Voices on May 7th, delighting the many viewers who have enjoyed the story in Gaby Chiappe's sensitive adaptation of Ann Cleeves's book for the hit TV series VERA.
+Vera made her long-awaited debut in US bookshops in May 2013, when Minotaur Books published Silent Voices, delighting the many viewers who have enjoyed the story in Gaby Chiappe's sensitive adaptation of Ann Cleeves's book for the hit TV series VERA.

 Silent Voices finds Vera Stanhope in an unlikely setting - at a health club; but she has her reasons, and they are nothing to do with her work.
 So when Vera finds the body of a woman in the sauna room of her local gym, she wonders briefly if, for once in her life, she's uncovered a simple death from natural causes.
 But a closer inspection reveals ligature marks around the victim's throat - death is never that simple.